When to use Respondent panels?

 - You are doing research into a target market.

-- Identify product or pricing opportunities.
+- You want to identify product or pricing opportunities.

-- Gain insight into your customer demographics.
+- You want to gain insight into your customer demographics.

-- Measure and test brand awareness.
+- You want to measure and test brand awareness.

 What is a Respondent panel?

-A respondent panel is a way to get answers to a survey from a specific target audience in order to get valuable data.
+A respondent panel is a way to collect answers to a survey from a specific target audience in order to get valuable data.
 The participants in a respondent panel could be anyone with a computer and internet connection, which means that a wide variety of backgrounds and geographical locations gives you an opportunity to reach very specific target groups.
 Respondent panels are delivered by external providers and you will get all answers displayed directly in your Netigate account.

 The standard for all respondent panels is that you only pay for the answers you receive.